FAQ.

 Find answers to frequently asked questions about our services.

-Online display advertising involves placing visual ads such as banners, images or videos on websites, apps or social media platforms to promote products or services.
-These ads appear in different formats, such as static images, animated content or rich media, to engage audiences.
+Online display advertising involves placing visual ads such as banners, images, or videos on websites, apps, or social media platforms to promote products or services.
+These ads appear in various formats, such as static images, animated content, or rich media, to engage audiences.

-Display ads work through programmatic advertising, where ads are bought and sold in real time through automated systems.
-Advertisers bid for ad space and the highest bidder gets their ad shown to the user.
-The system takes into account factors such as user behavior, Web site content and the advertiser's target audience.
+Display ads work through programmatic advertising, where ads are bought and sold in real-time via automated systems.
+Advertisers bid on ad space and the highest bidder gets their ad shown to the user.
+The system takes into account factors such as user behavior, website content and the advertiser's target group.

-Increased brand visibility: Display ads can significantly increase brand awareness by reaching a wide and diverse audience.
+Increased brand visibility: Display ads can significantly increase brand awareness by reaching a broad and diverse audience.

-Versatile formats: Use images, videos or interactive content to capture attention and drive engagement.
+Versatile formats: Use images, videos, or interactive content to attract attention and drive engagement.

-While search ads target users based on their searches, display advertising reaches users as they browse Web sites, even if they are not actively looking for products.
-Display ads are designed to attract attention and increase brand awareness, rather than relying on direct purchase intent.
+While search ads target users based on their searches, display advertising reaches users while they're browsing websites, even when they're not actively looking for products.
+Display ads are meant to attract attention and increase brand awareness, rather than relying on direct purchase intent.

-Video Ads: Engaging video content that is displayed before, during or after other video content, for example on YouTube
+Video Ads: Engaging video content that appears before, during, or after other video content, such as YouTube

 Rich Media Ads: Interactive ads with advanced features such as animations or clickable elements.

-Native Ads: Ads that blend seamlessly into Web site content, making them less distracting to the user.
+Native Ads: Ads that blend seamlessly into the website content, making them less distracting to the user.

-Retargeting involves showing ads to users who have already visited your Web site but have not completed a desired action, such as a purchase.
-This technique helps bring back potential customers and increases the likelihood of conversion.
+Retargeting means showing ads to users who have already visited your website but haven't completed a desired action, such as a purchase.
+This technique helps bring potential customers back and increases the chances of conversion.

-The success of a display campaign can be measured by tracking:
+The success of a display campaign can be measured by following:

-Reviews: How many times your ad was displayed.
+Screenings: How many times your ad was shown

-Conversions: The number of users who took a desired action, such as a purchase or sign-up.
+Conversions: The number of users who took a desired action, such as a purchase or login.

-Returnon Ad Spend (ROAS): The revenue generated per ad dollar spent.
+Return on Ad Spend (ROAS): Revenue generated per ad dollar spent.

-Cost per Mille (CPM): You pay for every thousand impressions of your ad.
+Cost per mile (CPM): You pay for every thousand impressions of your ad.

 Cost per Acquisition (CPA): You pay when a user completes a specific action, such as a purchase.